tudelft3d/website/_posts/2022-10-06-welcome-miguel-amir-jasper.md

   </tr>
  </table>
 <br>
-Amir Hakin and Jasper van der Vaart have just joined our research group as researchers, and Miguel Martin as a Postdoc.
+Amir Hakim and Jasper van der Vaart have just joined our research group as researchers, and Miguel Martin as a Postdoc.

 Welcome Miguel, Amir, and Jasper, and good luck!